NHSE urged to commission pharmacy vaccinations

 Pharmacies omitted from children’s polio jab campaign a ‘lost opportunity’

-... es already in existence that were set up to vaccinate children, including community pharmacies and pharmacy-run sites,’ Mr Shah told The Pharmacist.
+... at were set up to vaccinate children, including community pharmacies and pharmacy-run sites,’ Mr Shah told The Pharmacist.

 ‘We were one of the first ones to do children’s Covid vaccinations, we had everything in place anyway, and we were doing loads of children’s vaccinations at that time.
 So, we got the contract and we were able to do a lot of polio vaccinations to start with.’